|Teaching method||Contact hours|

 - analyse and visualize metropolitan geodata to find spatial and temporal patterns;

-- synthesise and visualise metropolitan geodata to present solutions considering the living lab setting;
+- synthesise and visualise metropolitan geodata to present solutions considering a living lab setting;

-- evaluate the quality of Metropolitan geodata handling (analysis, synthesis and visualization) of living lab study.
+- evaluate the quality of Metropolitan geodata handling (analysis, synthesis and visualization) of living lab study in an entrepreneurial setting.

 This course consists of two stages.
-In the first one the different concepts are learned and practiced by following lectures, online materials and computer practical.
-The second stage is performing a simple living lab project where students get more experience in working through all steps of the Geo-Information Cycle in a case based assignment.
+In the first stage the different geo-information concepts are discussed and practiced by following lectures, online materials and computer practical.
+The second stage is performing a small project where students get more experience in working through all steps of the geo-information cycle in an entrepreneurial skills case.

 Course material will be offered online.

 The text book " Introduction to Geographic Information Systems" , Kang-Tsung Chang, 8th edition: ISBN 9789814636216 is used as reference material.